-Did you engage in this type of behavior?

-- 1. Were any of the victims under the age of 18?
+• • - Did yo u engage in this type of behavior?
+Yes No If yes, please answer the following questions: 1.
+Were any of the victims under the age of 18?
+If Yes: a.
+How many were 12 years old or younger? b.
+How many were 13 years or older? c.

-Yes

-No

-If Yes:

-Yes

-Yes

-- a.
-How many were 12 years old or younger?

-- b.
-How many were 13 years or older?

-- c.
 What are/were the gender(s) of the victim(s)?

-- 2. How many of the victims were 18 years old or older?
+Yes No 2.
+How many of the victims were 18 years old or older? a.

-- a.
 What are/were the gender(s) of the victim(s)?

-- 3. How many of the victims were strangers?

-- 4. How many of the victims were relatives?

-- 5. How old were you when you started?

-- 6. How old were you the last time you did this?

-- 7. Why did you stop?

-- 8. During this time frame, how often did you engage in this behavior (e.g., 3 times per week)? .
-If this answer varies during different periods of your life, please identify those time periods (either by age or month and year) and then list the frequency for those time frames.

-- 9. Please write about engaging in this behavior.
-You do not have to identify specific individuals, but please describe them as a general group and be clear regarding things like general ages, genders and how you would gain compliance from your victims.
-Detail is important so that you and your therapist can better understand the context(s) in which you engaged in these behaviors.

-- 10. Did you take photos or videos while engaged in this behavior?
-Yes No If yes:

-- a.
-What did you do with those images once they were in your possession?
+3. How many of the victims were strangers?
+4. How many of the victims were relatives?
+5. How old were you when you started?
+6. How old were you the last time you did this?
+7. Why did you stop?
+8. During this time frame, how often did you engage in this behavior (e.g., 3 week)?
+If this answer varies during different periodiffe, please identify those time periods (either by age or month and year) and the frequency for those time frames. ods of y our 9.
+Please write about engaging in this behavior.
+You do not have to identified individuals, but please describe them as a general group and be clear regard like general ages, genders and how you would gain compliance from your vict is important so that you and your therapist can better understand the cowhich you engaged in these behaviors. ding th ims.
+De ings etail 10.
+Did you take photos or videos while engaged in this behavior?
+If yes: a.
+What did you do with those images once they were in your possession b.

-- b.
 Where are they now?

-- 11. As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
-If so, please call your therapist now and schedule a time so you may discuss this further.
+No 11.
+As of today, do you have an ongoing relationship with any of the people you this behavior against?
+If so, please call your therapist now and schedule a triangle of the people you can be a triangle of the people of the people you can be a triangle of the people o